-In many ways commissioning 3d renders is a bit like buying a brand new car.
+Commissioning 3d renders can be compared to buying a brand new car.

 An affordable entry level vehicle may cost $20K while a luxury sedan or sports car may set you back in excess of $80K.

 Both will do the basic job of getting you from point A to B but the level of refinement, build quality and performance will be vastly different.
 The projected level of prestige, sophistication and lifestyle that such vehicles may communicate will also vary considerably.

 The same can be said of the differences often found in architectural 3d renders.

 In order to have a better understanding of the factors that are responsible for the fluctuations in the costs of 3d rendered artwork, it is important to break down the business models and origins of the numerous studios who offer such services.

 In Australia these companies can currently be classified under 1 of 3 main categories:

 Studios and individuals located outside Australia in countries throughout Asia/Pacific, Eastern Europe and Middle East are the most likely to be offering 3d rendering services at the lower end of the price range.

 While the prices may be attractive, the drawback is often a lower quality result when it comes to the photorealism of the image, the composition, styling/staging, as well as the level of architectural detail.

 Communication with the studio can also be tricky due to language barriers or even the differences in architectural terminology or the design trends in other parts of the world.

 These are essentially 'middle men' companies that are able to provide some local art direction and improved client communication but ultimately have limited control of the artwork creation process since it’s being carried out off-site.

 Typically these types of studios may charge AU$800-$1500 (approx. US$600-$1125) per still image, depending on the scope of works.

 This artwork tends to be more in line with local styling and design trends and there is often more attention to detail paid to architectural features such as showing typical Australian fixtures and fittings, popular local material finishes and native plantings throughout the landscapes.